 (1840-1925)

-Dr. Page witnessed many outbreaks of typhus, various fevers, and pneumonia, and his extensive writings describe the human body’s ability to heal.
 Raising a large family, Dr. Page understood the importance of guiding children to health and wellness.
-His writings, describing how to raise healthy children, were successfully summarized in his book How to Feed the Baby, A Nursery Guide.
+Being a family advocate, he treated many young people and their families throughout his practice.
+His writings, describing how to raise healthy children, were successfully summarized in his book How to Feed the Baby (A Nursery Guide).

 Through his work, he became a cornerstone of the Natural Hygiene movement, which provided the foundational base of the National Health Association as we know it today.